lizard-demon/bhopblox/README.md

 ### Quick Start Summary

 1. **Launch the app** from a Reddit post by clicking "Play" on the splash screen
-2. **Browse the 6 available voxel worlds** and enjoy the authentic Minecraft-style block interface with stone panels and pixelated styling
+2. **Browse the 6 available voxel worlds** through the authentic Minecraft-style block interface
 3. **Select a voxel world** by clicking on it to see it highlighted in bright green with audio confirmation
 4. **Click "INITIALIZE WORLD"** to load the WebAssembly voxel engine infrastructure
 5. **Experience the engine canvas** with block-themed background, world data loading, and generative ambient music